Flavors of Croatia - Hike & Bike

 Accommodations

 You will be accommodated in very good 3 and 4-star establishments chosen for their quality of service and location.
-For example, in Primošten, you will enjoy a stay at Hotel Zora, located at the tip of the peninsula, directly on the sea.
-Only 1,650 feet from Primošten’s Old Town, it offers a restaurant, tennis courts, and a wellness center with a pool.
 On each day’s details, you will find the name of the preferred hotel.
-If the preferred hotel is not available, you will be offered accommodation in an establishment of equal standard.
+For example, in Primošten, the preferred accommodation is Hotel Zora, located at the tip of the peninsula, directly on the sea, only 1,650 feet from Primošten’s Old Town.
+Very important to note that If the preferred hotel is not available, you will be offered accommodation in an establishment of equal standard.

 Bicycles